thanos-io/thanos/docs/proposals/config.md

 The `thanos config` will have a configuration endpoint that each `thanos sidecar` will call into to get their own scrape_config jobs along with their targets.
 Once the sidecar has its jobs it will be able to update targets / scrape_config for the Prometheus instance it is running alongside.
 This update will primarily be based on `file_sd_config` and will be allowed to add or remove targets without changing Prometheus itself.

 The config component will keep track of what sidecar's are in the cluster via the existing gossip mechanism and will therefore have a central view of targets to Prometheus instances.
-When we scale up our scrape pool and a new scrape instance comes online the `thanos sidecar` join the gossip cluster and therefoe `thanos config` will know that it can start assigning configuration to this new node.
+When we scale up our scrape pool and a new scrape instance comes online the `thanos sidecar` join the gossip cluster and therefore `thanos config` will know that it can start assigning configuration to this new node.
 In a scale down scenario we can first remove all targets from a given scraper effectively draining that instance of work and kick off the process of uploading the WAL to storage (not in scope of this design).
 During the time that the Prometheus instance has no targets we would still want to be able to query the instance for data that has not yet been uploaded.

 We believe that a central point for configuration and management is better in this scenario as it gives us more flexibility in the future to add bin packing / consistent hashing.
 It would also be an ideal place for deciding on "hot shard" issues, the config component would be able to see the utilization of each node and decide based on that where to schedule work.
 Having a centralised approach would also help with debugging, testing and maintaining the code when issues arise.